pfruan/mirPLS/README.md

-**The R package for ‘Nonlinear molecular omics features for cancers subtyping.’**
+**The R package for ‘mirPLS: a partial linear structure identifier method for cancer subtyping using MicroRNAs’**

 **Example data:**